skfuntips/skfuntips/README_en.txt

 src/HighlightDB.txt for internal highlightDB, every regexp(per line) will be used for text result highlight this function can warn you that you don't want some words in result text

+TODO: port to android (based on necessitas) is welcome